microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/01-coding-agent-assign-task/coding-agent-assign.md

 ## Talking points 🎙️

-1. Issue must be well-scoped for the coding agent to work effectively
+1. **Issue Scoping:** GitHub issues need to be well-defined for Coding Agent success
-2. All coding agent steps are captured in the session log
+2. **Premium Requests:** Each Coding Agent run uses 1 premium request
-3. A coding agent run uses 1 premium request
+3. **Processing Time:** Coding Agent tasks take several minutes depending on complexity (but are prone to taking much longer)
-4. The coding agent takes a few minutes to complete the task, depending on the complexity of the issue
+4. **Session Logs:** All Coding Agent steps are captured in session logs